hymnis/dsul-python/README.md

 The firmware project is available at [hymnis/dsul-arduino](https://github.com/hymnis/dsul-arduino).

 ## Firmware

 As both FW (firmware) and SW (software) needs to talk to each other, not all combinations of versions work.
 Make sure that the FW and SW versions are compatible with each other.
 The latest (stable) versions usually has the best support.

-**SW 0.4.x** works with:
-- FW 0.3.0

-**SW 0.3.0** works with:
-- FW 0.2.0
-- FW 0.2.1
+For more information about compatibility, see the [Firmware](https://github.com/hymnis/dsul-python/wiki/Firmware) wiki page.

 ## Installation